Channel Partner GTM Strategy for B2B Technology Companies

 Step 4: Build Enablement Before You Recruit

-This is the step most companies skip, and it's the one that determines whether your programme succeeds or fails.
-Before you bring partners into the programme, build the enablement infrastructure they'll need to sell effectively.
-We'll cover this in detail in the next section.
+This is the step most companies skip, and it's the one that determines success or failure.
+Build the enablement infrastructure your partners need before bringing them in.
+We cover this in detail next.

 Step 5: Recruit Deliberately

-Recruit partners the same way you would recruit enterprise customers — with targeting, outreach, qualification, and onboarding.
-Don't blast a generic "become a partner" page and hope for the best.
-Identify the specific organisations that match your partner ICP, research their business, and approach them with a clear value proposition for the partnership.
+Recruit partners the way you would enterprise customers — with targeting, outreach, qualification, and onboarding.
+Don't blast a generic "become a partner" page.
+Identify organisations that match your partner ICP and approach them with a clear value proposition.

-The best channel programmes start with a small number of deeply invested partners rather than a large number of loosely engaged ones.
+The best programmes start with a small number of deeply invested partners.
 Five committed partners who actively sell your product will outperform fifty registered partners who never log into your portal.

 Partner Enablement: The Make-or-Break Factor